ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 	.string "PRG"
 main: .global main
 	<...main code...>
+- You may find interesting macros, inline functions and syscalls definition in the include/ directory.
 - Make sure that the assembly files extensions are in uppercase (.S) to make them be preprocessed by the C preprocessor on which Ndless include files are built
 - OS functions can be called from the program, see the source code of 'demo'.